 - What is the threshold to redeem points

 #1 How Many Points Someone Earns For Their Spend

 The first two settings are perhaps the most important to get correct right from the start of your loyalty program.

-Perhaps the most important to your customers how many points they will earn for their spend.
+Perhaps the most important concern to your customers is how many points they will earn for their spending.

 Here’s the golden rule with this setting:

 From the customer’s perspective, you want it to look as awesome as possible.